CDCgov/RecordLinker/docs/site/reference.md

     based on training.
 Example: `{"kwargs": {"thresholds": {"FIRST_NAME": 0.8}, "log_odds": {"FIRST_NAME": 6.8}}}`

 One important caveat for both of these Feature Functions is how they handle patient records with missing information in one or more fields.
-RecordLinker provides the option to match records that are missing some data, e.g., Field X, with other records for which that data (Field X) is present.
+Record Linker provides the option to match records that are missing some data, e.g., Field X, with other records for which that data (Field X) is present.
 In order to enable this possibility, and to avoid overly penalizing records which may be strong matches but simply have data omitted due to collection